Optimization landscapes of variational quantum algorithms: Identification and Classification of Critical Points

 where $\lambda_{(k)}, o_k$ refer to the $k$-th diagonal entry of $\pi \hat{\rho} \pi^\dagger, \hat{O}$, respectively, and into the Hessian matrix~(\ref{Hessmatrix}) yields that its diagonal entries coincide with its eigenvalues

 The complete derivation is deferred to Appendix~\ref{appendixA.3}.

 Following finally from Theorem~\ref{theo2} and Eq.~(\ref{eigs}) yields that $U^\prime$ is a local maximum (minimum) if and only if all $h_{kk'}$s are nonpositive (nonnegative).
 Note that $o_k$s in Eq.~(\ref{eigs}) are in descending order, i.e., $o_k\geq o_{k'}$ for $k<k'$, so $\lambda_{(k)}$s must obey the descending (ascending) order of $\lambda_{(k)}\geq \lambda_{(k')}$ ($\lambda_{(k)}\leq \lambda_{(k')}$) to ensure nonpositive (nonnegative) $h_{kk^\prime}$s.
-Thus, all local minima (maxima) require $\lambda_{(k)}$s in the descending (ascending) order, leading to an identical minimal (maximal) $F(U^\prime)$.
-This recovers a remarkable result obtained in quantum optimal control theory~\cite{Rabitz2004,Rabitz2006,Ho2006,Wu2007} that the landscape is devoid of FTs.
+Thus, all local maxima (minima) require $\lambda_{(k)}$s in the descending (ascending) order, leading to an identical maximal (minimal) landscape value $F(U^\prime)$.
+This recovers a remarkable result obtained in quantum optimal control theory~\cite{Rabitz2004,Rabitz2006,Ho2006,Wu2007} that the landscape is devoid of FTs for $M=1$.